ipaleka/algorand-contracts-testing/media/blog-post.md

     return transaction_id
 ```

-As you may notice, we provide some funds to the escrow account after its creation by calling the `fund_account` function.
+As you may notice, we provide some funds to the escrow account by calling the `fund_account` function.

 Among other used functions, the following helper functions are used for connecting to the blockchain and processing the smart contract: